 I have had companion dogs all my life, and have experienced the heart-wrenching loss of a pet who has been a close companion, especially when I've had to make the decision to end their life.
 This is an often overlooked area of loss and grieving that many people don't fully understand and I offer a Pet Bereavement Service to meet this need.

-I am happy to be contacted by email or phone, whichever you prefer, to arrange an initial appointment where we can look at what you would like to get from counselling, and if you are happy to continue we can take things from there.
+I am happy to be contacted by email or phone, whichever you prefer, to arrange an initial appointment where we can look at what you would like to get from counselling, and how to move forward.
 Appointments usually last an hour and most clients have weekly or fortnightly appointments to suit their own circumstances.

 Training, qualifications & experience